Year 4

 P.E.

-Please make sure that children come in to school with all relevant P.E. equipment: shorts. t-shirt and appropriate footwear for indoor activities and a tracksuit and trainers for games sessions.
-It is particularly important that the children hacve different footwear for indoor and outdoor sessions.
-No jewellery is to be worn at any time during P.E. sessions - children must be able to remove their earrings - and long hair needs to be tied back.
+Please make sure that children come to school with all the relevant P.E equipment: shorts, t-shirt and appropraite footwear for indoor P.E. - a tracksuit and games sessions.
+They will need plimsolls for indoors PE and trainers for when we go outside.
+It is particularly important that the children have suitable footwear for the outdoor sessions.
+No jewellery is to be worn at any time during PE sessions (children need to be able to remove their earrings or will be unable to take part in the lesson) and long hair needs to be tied back.
 Children will not be permitted to borrow kit from other children.
-Please let us know if your child is unable to take part in any PE lesson.
+Please let us know if your child is unable to partake in any PE lesson.

-In addition, please ensure your child has a water bottle in class.
+In addition, please ensure your child has a water bottle to take with them to PE lessons.

-• PEdays for this term are as follows:
+P.E days for the first term are as follows:

 Homework

-• Maths - A weekly task will be set for each group via Mirodo.
-Work will be set on a Tuesday and is to be completed by the following Tuesday
+Maths - A weekly task will be set for each group via Morodo.
+Work will be set on a Tuesday and is to be completed by the following Tuesday.

 Upcoming Events in Year 4

-Essex Schools Food & Farming Day – Tuesday 24th June (letter to follow)
+Essex Schools Food & Farming Day – Tuesday 23rd June (TBC letter to follow)

 If you have any further questions, and wish to speak to us, please do not hesitate to see us.